gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 Firstly, I changed no settings with the S3 buckets or their CORS policies.

-In the [API Gatway doco about CORS and HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-cors.html), it explains that you have the option to set COR's headers in your lambda function or integrating application.
+In the [API Gateway doco about CORS and HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-cors.html), it explains that you have the option to set COR's headers in your lambda function or integrating application.
 Or, you can take the easy route and set them at the API Gateway.
 This will have API Gateway dump any headers from the application and just uses what's set in the gateway.

 I went with the API Gateway override option to avoid having to write header information into the Lambda function.